ciovanes/keras-cnn-fashion-mnist/README.md

 # Fashion MNIST CNN with Keras
 Using [Fashion MNIST dataset](https://github.com/zalandoresearch/fashion-mnist "Fashion MNIST dataset").
-I built a Neural Network who predict random clothes from the dataset.
+I built a Convolutional Neural Network who predict random clothes from the dataset.

 Fashion MNIST, is a dataset with Zalando´s articles consisting in -28x28px- images, 60k for training and 10k for testing, separated in 10 different classes with their labels.